tiagosimoes-euf/BackupSync/README.md

 [Call BS](http://gph.is/PgdFS8) by typing `bs &` so that it runs in the background.

-The main script can be added to the system autostart as well, and also bound to a keyboard shortcut.
+### Check the status

 To check if the main script is running, use `bschk`.
-Properly configured, this can be used with tools like the XFCE Generic Monitor plugin for the XFCE panel.
+The check script will display a message according with the configuration file, but this can be overridden by passing a flag to the command:

+    bschk -m DEFAULT    # echoes in the command line bschk -m NOTIFY     # displays a system notification bschk -m GENMON     # outputs XML for the XFCE Panel Generic Monitor

+### Toggle On/Off

+Use `bschk -t` to toggle BackupSync *on* and *off*!
+If the script is running, this command will kill the child processes and switch it off.
+If the script is not running, it will start it running in the background.

+You can combine it with another flag like `bschk -t -m NOTIFY` and bind it to a keyboard shortcut for bonus points!

 ---